CertwellCertwell

 What Dr Rhonda Patrick says about fish oil — and why she checks IFOS

-Fish oil is one of the most-supplemented categories in the UK, and also one of the categories where independent testing most often finds products that do not match their label.
-Dr Rhonda Patrick — a biomedical scientist whose FoundMyFitness podcast has covered omega-3s in detail — keeps returning to the same practical point when listeners ask how to choose a brand: do not trust the front of the bottle, look up the batch on IFOS.
+Fish oil is one of the top supplements in the UK.
+It is also one where tests often find products that do not match the label.
+Dr Rhonda Patrick is a science researcher.
+Her FoundMyFitness podcast has covered omega-3s in depth.
+When fans ask how to pick a brand, she keeps making the same point.
+Do not trust the front of the bottle.
+Look up the batch on IFOS.

 The recurring concern: oxidation

-Patrick’s clearest message on fish oil quality is that oxidation is under-discussed and matters more than most consumers realise.
-Long-chain omega-3s (EPA and DHA) are highly unsaturated fats — chemically the kind of molecule most prone to going rancid.
-Oxidised omega-3s lose their biological activity and produce secondary by-products that do not behave like the molecule you intended to take.
-Heat, light, and time on a shelf all push the oxidation markers up.
+Patrick’s clearest message is about oxidation.
+She thinks it gets too little notice.
+And it matters more than most people know.
+Long-chain omega-3s (EPA and DHA) are very unsaturated fats.
+That makes them prone to going rancid.
+Oxidised omega-3s lose their power.
+They also form by-products that do not act like the fat you wanted.
+Heat, light, and shelf time all push the oxidation markers up.

 What she does personally

-- Form.
-She takes fish oil in its natural triglyceride form, on the basis that it is better incorporated into cell membranes than the ethyl-ester form found in many cheaper concentrated products.
+• Form.
+She takes fish oil in its natural triglyceride form.
+She says the body takes it into cell membranes better than the ethyl-ester form.
+That cheaper form shows up in many concentrated products.

-- Dose.
-She has publicly described taking around 2 g of EPA + DHA per day in recent updates (down from a previous 4 g/day protocol), split across the day.
+• Dose.
+In recent updates she has said she takes about 2 g of EPA + DHA per day.
+That is down from a past 4 g/day plan.
+She splits it across the day.

-- Target.
-She frames the goal in terms of the Omega-3 Index — the percentage of EPA + DHA in red blood cell membranes — and points to roughly 8% as a reasonable target for most people, citing observational data linking an 8%+ index to lower all-cause mortality compared with a 4% index.
+• Target.
+She frames the goal as the Omega-3 Index.
+That is the share of EPA + DHA in red blood cell membranes.
+She points to roughly 8% as a good target for most people.
+She cites data linking an 8%+ index to lower all-cause death than a 4% index.

-- Vegetarian alternative.
-Where fish-derived oil is not an option, she recommends algae-derived omega-3 directly, since fish themselves obtain EPA and DHA from algae and the ALA → EPA → DHA conversion in humans is poor.
+• Vegetarian option.
+When fish oil is not a fit, she suggests algae-derived omega-3.
+Fish get EPA and DHA from algae in the first place.
+And the ALA → EPA → DHA conversion in humans is poor.

 Why she points to IFOS specifically

-When asked how she vets a brand, Patrick has consistently named one third-party programme: International Fish Oil Standards (IFOS).
-The reason is straightforward — IFOS publishes the actual numbers, per batch, rather than a pass/fail badge.
-For each certified lot you can read the measured EPA and DHA against the label claim, the peroxide value, the anisidine value, the combined Totox score, and the contaminant levels for mercury, lead, arsenic, cadmium, PCBs, and dioxins.
+When asked how she vets a brand, Patrick names one programme: International Fish Oil Standards (IFOS).
+The reason is simple.
+IFOS shares the real numbers, per batch.
+It is not just a pass/fail badge.
+For each certified lot you can read the measured EPA and DHA against the label claim.
+You can also read the peroxide value, the anisidine value, the combined Totox score, and the levels of mercury, lead, arsenic, cadmium, PCBs, and dioxins.

-That level of disclosure is what makes the IFOS report useful as a check rather than a marketing logo.
-A brand can lose stars on a single batch without the front-of-pack changing.
-If you only ever look at the bottle, you will not see it.
+That is what makes the IFOS report a real check, not a logo.
+A brand can lose stars on one batch.
+The front of the pack stays the same.
+If you only look at the bottle, you will not see it.

 What IFOS catches that a label does not

-- Under-dosing against label claim.
-Independent surveys have repeatedly found omega-3 products where actual EPA + DHA content falls short of the value printed on the box.
-IFOS measures and publishes the assayed amounts for each batch.
+• Under-dosing against label claim.
+Surveys have found omega-3 products where the real EPA + DHA content falls short of the box.
+IFOS measures and shares the assayed amount for each batch.

-- Oxidation already in the bottle.
-Peroxide and anisidine values are not on consumer labels, but they are the numbers Patrick refers to when she talks about checking freshness.
+• Oxidation already in the bottle.
+Peroxide and anisidine values are not on consumer labels.
+But they are the numbers Patrick means when she talks about freshness.
 IFOS reports them directly.

-- Heavy metals and persistent contaminants.
-Marine oils concentrate environmental contaminants.
+• Heavy metals and lasting contaminants.
+Marine oils build up contaminants from the sea.
 IFOS tests every certified batch against limits for mercury, lead, arsenic, cadmium, PCBs, and dioxins.

 Practical takeaway

-Patrick’s framing is essentially a quality argument, not a brand recommendation.
-The supplement industry will sell fish oil whether or not it is fresh, correctly dosed, or low in contaminants.
-Independent batch-level testing is the only way to tell — and IFOS is the certification programme purpose-built for the category, with results published openly.
-If you are spending money on omega-3s, looking up the lot before buying turns the purchase from a leap of faith into a check you can actually do.
+Patrick’s point is about quality, not a brand.
+The trade will sell fish oil whether or not it is fresh, dosed right, or low in contaminants.
+Batch-level testing is the only way to tell.
+IFOS is the certification built for the job.
+Its results are out in the open.
+If you spend money on omega-3s, look up the lot first.
+That turns the buy from a leap of faith into a check you can do.

-A few things worth noting.
-Star ratings change between batches — a brand with a 5-star history can produce a 4-star lot — so the check is per-batch, not once.
-IFOS does not screen for sport banned substances; competing athletes should look for fish oils that also carry Informed Sport or NSF Certified for Sport.
-And certification confirms what is in the bottle, not that any particular health outcome will follow.
+A few things are worth noting.
+Star ratings change between batches.
+A brand with a 5-star history can make a 4-star lot.
+So the check is per-batch, not once.
+IFOS does not screen for sport banned substances.
+Athletes who compete should look for fish oils that also carry Informed Sport or NSF Certified for Sport.
+And certification confirms what is in the bottle.
+It does not promise any health outcome.

 You can browse all IFOS-certified fish oils on Certwell, or read the longer reference on how IFOS testing works.